 For thousands of years, tallow has been used for cooking and as the raw material for candles and soap.
 Tallow is made from the ‘waste’ fat of animals.
 Using the waste products of food curation mirrors indigenous ideologies which have existed since time immortal.
 Showing respect for life taken by honouring and utilising every part, nose-to-tail (instead of burning it, as we do now)

-When tallow is procured as a byproduct of regenerative organic farming (agroecology, which is Indigenous Ecological Knowledge), it creates a ‘zero-waste’ product whose ingredients enhance biodiversity and aid in carbon drawdown during cultivation and is biodegrade at the end of their lifecycle.
-In fact, they can even be climate beneficial.
+When tallow is gathered as a byproduct of regenerative organic farming (agroecology, which is Indigenous Ecological Knowledge), it creates a ‘zero-waste’ product which biodegrade at the end of its lifecycle, and climate beneficial in creation.

 To support this regenerative future, I have handpicked a few organic tallow soaps.
 Which are byproducts of regenerative farms, rewilding projects and gardens.
 Each brand listed is a small business, producing ethically outside the system of supremacy, with their efforts concentrated on relationships of reciprocity.